elevationsoftwareio/bitrise-step-appcenter-codepush-release-react-native/README.md

 # DeployPulse CodePush Release React Native

-Utilise appcenter-cli command appcenter codepush release-react to release an update
+Utilizes codepush CLI command codepush-standalone release-react to release an update

 ## How to use this Step